vikramkh/course-website-16fa/index.md

         your work.
 You can use such a snippet *with attribution*, i.e., provided you add a comment in which you make clear you copied it from the textbook.
-    -   You can NOT use snippets of code from the Internet (e.g., StackOverflow.com and similar).
+    -   You may NOT use snippets of code from the Internet (e.g., StackOverflow.com and similar).
-    -   You can NOT share test cases.
+    -   You may NOT share test cases.
--   Post code on, or use code from, public fora (e.g., GitHub, StackOverflow)
+-   Post your code where it may be accessible to others.
+This is largely a clarification of the previous rule.
+This means that you may NOT seek help from online forums, like StackOverflow or similar.
+You may NOT push your code to a public repository like GitHub (private repositories, however, are permitted).
 -   Look at other people’s information
     -   If you find a terminal on which somebody else has logged in and forgot to log out, you *must* log them out